doctrine/orm/docs/en/cookbook/strategy-cookbook-introduction.rst

         protected $strategyClassName;

         /**
          * This var contains an instance of $this->blockStrategy.
-Will not be persisted by Doctrine 2.
+Will not be persisted by Doctrine ORM.
          *
          * @var BlockStrategyInterface
          */